 Where registration is required, B will not acquire a legal property right without registration.
 B must apply for registration armed with the deed executed by A. Upon becoming registered, the legal title to the registered estate will pass to, or be created in, B. Failure to register carries the consequence that legal title will not be transferred.
 Title remains with the transferor, although, in the case of a sale, it is likely to be held in trust for B as a result of A’s contractual duty to B: see 4.3 and 5.83-5.86.

-5 Advise A in the following circumstances:
+Question 5: Advise A in the following circumstances:

-A A was the registered proprietor of land.
+a) A was the registered proprietor of land.
 A has discovered that a fraudster impersonating him has transferred his title to B (an innocent party), who is now the registered proprietor.

-b A was the registered proprietor of land.
+b) A was the registered proprietor of land.
 A has discovered that a fraudster impersonating him transferred his title to B, who has subsequently sold the land to C. C purchased the land with mortgage finance provided by D. C is now registered proprietor of the land and D has a registered charge.
 B, C, and D are all innocent of the fraud.

 The central issue in both these scenarios is should the Proprietorship Register be rectified, as a result of a mistake by the Land Registrar, to show A as the registered proprietor and, if so, whether a party who has suffered loss as a result of this rectification (such as B in case (a)) is entitled to an indemnity payment?
 These issues are perhaps the most difficult land registration questions to resolve and the courts have struggled to reach a logical position (see 4.66-4.83).